index

 Production Notes

-The analog 1/4" 2-track mix masters from 1979 to 1982 were digitally transferred by Paul Hamann at Suma at a 192khz / 24 bit resolution.
+The analog 1/4" two-track mix masters from 1979 to 1982 were digitally transferred by Paul Hamann at Suma at a 192khz / 24 bit resolution.
 The resultant digital files were mastered by Brian Pyle.
 The vinyl was cut by Pete Norman at Finyl Tweek in London, on a Neumann VMS80 lathe.
 David Thomas prepared the download audio files from the 192khz / 24 bit masters.

 An A3 sized Coed Jail poster designed by Johnny Dromette is included in the box.